Boundary current fluctuations for the half space ASEP and six vertex model: The half space six vertex model and half space Hall--Littlewood measure

 A key tool to prove Theorem \ref{thm: general 6vm HL distr equality} will be a deformed model of bosons.
 This was used to establish a special case of Theorem \ref{thm: general 6vm HL distr equality} in \cite{BBCW18} (when $\nu=t=1$), and we extend their proof.
 In order to do so, we will need to introduce some results from the paper.
 We will require two versions of this model, which we now define.

 Both models are models for arrows on a lattice, where the horizontal edges again can have at most one arrow, but where the vertical edges can have any number of arrows.
-The model is again Markovian, like the six vertex model, with parameters (called \emph{rapidities}) associated to each row and a parameter $q$.
+The model has parameters (called \emph{rapidities}) associated to each row and a parameter $q$.
 The vertex weights given by

 where $0\leq a<1$ is the row rapidity, and $m$ is the number of arrows entering from below.

 We will also need another version of this model with an alternative normalization.
 It is defined in the same way, but with alternative vertex weights